stella-yc/spiderdayblog-2020/pages/scicomm.md

 ---
 My favorite part of being a scientist is making science accessible and exciting!
 I believe that science - both as a career, and a casual interest - is for everyone, and quality science communication is critical to making this idea true.
 As a Hispanic immigrant, I am also committed to making sure that people of all backgrounds feel represented and welcomed in science.

+I'd love to be on your podcast, TV show, or other platform to talk everything about spider science and animal eyes!
+Get in touch!

 ## Outreach

 ![](/static/img/sae_outreach.jpg)